 23. Spinosad

-This multi-purpose natural repellent is also versatile.
+This natural repellent is also versatile.
 Therefore, you can use it for your entire garden rather than just cucurbit patches.

 24. Molt-X